digitalowlnyc/web-development/README.md

 ###### Center text (or any inline element) horizontally
 Use `text-align: center`, which only applies to inline element positioning inside of its parent element

+###### Center a div horizontally
+Use `margin: 0 auto` and set a width on your div.
+0 can be changed to whatever the top/bottom margin needs to be, `auto` is what does the centering.